moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 What happens when things go wrong — from failed rolls, timers, or impact moves.
 They should feel **_hard but fair_**, reflecting the stakes and severity of the situation.
 Every roll carries risk; otherwise, assume success and move on.

 Damage is a solid baseline: in a fight, injuries leave you bloodied by default.
 Other consequences, even narrative ones, should sting just as much.
-There’s no strict formula — _it’s a gut feeling_.
+There's no strict formula — _it's a gut feeling_.
 Let the fiction guide you, and make sure to give the fiction its teeth.

 ### Splitting It